-Workers in each and every job experience failure every now and then.
+Workers in every job experience failure now and then.
 It comes as no surprise that the interviewer will ask this question.
 They will want to find out how you will handle the failure.
 How you will be able to stay focused and composed when faced with failure.

 Apart from that, the hiring team will also want to see if you can admit to failure and the lessons you have learned from it.
 This question is another way of learning about your weaknesses to find out if you are fit for the job.
 It is quite difficult to talk about your failures as compared to your successes.
 However, there is a method of effectively responding to this question without appearing unqualified for the job.
-As a matter of fact, being able to deal with failure, learning from it and forging ahead is a sign that you can be successful at work.
+Being able to deal with failure, learning from it, and forging ahead is a sign that you can be successful at work.

 How to respond to interview questions about how you handle failure

 It is much more convenient for you to talk about failures that occurred a while ago.
-Along with that, mention the steps you have taken to improve yourself and what you have been able to accomplish after taking those steps.
+Along with that, mention the steps you have taken to improve yourself and what you have accomplished after taking those steps.

 Sample answers to: ‘How do you handle failure?’

 Your answer to this question can begin with a general statement.
 For instance, you can begin your response with a statement like:

 “I have always believed that no one is perfect, so I accept that I have failed in some instances.
 My goal is to devise ways to prevent a similar occurrence in the days to come.”

 “I listen to my fellow colleagues at my company for what they have to say about my work performance and advice on how to better myself.
 In addition to that, I attend training seminars and workshops and watch online tutorials to improve my job skills.”

 Give an example of a situation where you failed and solved it successfully